sybrenjansen/mpire/docs/usage/dashboard.rst

 Click on the ``Insights (click to expand/collapse)`` to either expand or collapse the insight details.

-The dashboard will update automatically every 0.5 seconds.
+The dashboard will refresh automatically every 0.5 seconds.